Avesta-FA/EventLog-CheatSheet/README.md

 Our main focus will be on the security channel.

 #### Logon Types
-There are various ways of logging in to a system.You can use the Microsoft docs to learn about different [logon types](https://docs.microsoft.com/en-us/windows-server/identity/securing-privileged-access/reference-tools-logon-types) that exist.
+There are various ways of logging in to a system.
+You can use the Microsoft docs to learn about different [logon types](https://docs.microsoft.com/en-us/windows-server/identity/securing-privileged-access/reference-tools-logon-types) that exist.

 #### Account Logon VS Logon